Log (rss)

 From childhood, language and writing has always been a safe haven.
 I gravitated towards storytelling in the moments of most uncertainty.
 It was fun.
 Libraries were there no matter how many times I moved.
 I always knew I wanted to write, to be able to share images, thoughts, impressions, dilemmas with others.

 However, a writing career never seemed like an option.
 Of course, a career involving writing, yes.
 But it was out of the question that I would just write.
 That wasn’t a real career, and most importantly, it was unsustainable for someone who had grown up at the cusp of poverty.
 Even when I majored in languages, literature, and the humanities--I imagined I needed to enter academia or do something else.
-And I did, I did do something else, and I found many additional passions in the social sciences, in anthropology, in film, in science tout court.
+And I did, I did do something else, and I found many additional passions in the social sciences, in anthropology, in film, in science.

 It turns out that I had published before, as a student.
 But I never took those achievements seriously.
 I downplayed the writing itself, for some reason, “it didn’t count”.